Latter-day Commentary

 Political issues

-I am opposed to gay mariage.
+Even though it is now the law, I am opposed to gay marriage.
+I have written a lot about the subject over the years.
 I supported Proposition 8 in the Nov 2008 election.
 I believe it is a moral issue and not a civil right.
 I voted for McCain in the 2008 election, but would have preferred to vote for Romney.
 I am pro-life, and believe abortion is close to murder.
-I voted for Romney in the 2012 election.
+I voted for Romney in the 2012 election (he wasn’t a RINO then) and Trump in the 2016, 2020 and 2024 elections.
+Biden was a joke and Harris was a loser (although she gave a good concession speech).
+Here is my voting history, which has always been straight Republican:

 Other issues